-MedEntry UMAT Prep is an international Registered Training Educational institution committed to helping students enter medicine.
-MedEntry is the trusted UMAT preparation institution which specialises in UMAT Preparation.
-Unlike other 'grind schools' which have UMAT Prep as an 'add-on', the only thing MedEntry does is UMAT preparation and therefore is focussed on this core activity.
+MedEntry UCAT Prep is an international Registered Training Educational institution committed to helping students enter medicine.
+MedEntry is the trusted UCAT preparation institution which specialises in UCAT Preparation.
+Unlike other tutoring companies which have UCAT Prep as an 'add-on', the only thing MedEntry does is UCAT preparation - we are focussed on this core activity.

-We are a team of academics, doctors and professionals with expertise in test development, measurement and analysis.
-We have been training students for tests such as the UMAT for over 30 years.
+MedEntry is made up of a team of academics, doctors and professionals with expertise in test development, measurement and analysis.
+We have been training students for tests such as the UCAT for over 30 years.
 Our comprehensive course has been remarkably successful in helping students achieve their goals.

 There are many preparation providers around - many of them have little or no expertise but have slick websites and marketing.

-On our About Us page, you'll find more detail about why you should choose MedEntry for quality UMAT preparation.
+On our About Us page, you'll find more details about why you should choose MedEntry for quality UCAT preparation.

 MedEntry's products and services include: